ZMcGroarty/Academic-Advising/pages/undergradaute.md

 ---
+# global predefined variables
+layout: page
+permalink: /undergraduate/
+published: true
+# meta-data variables
 title: Undergraduate
-permalink: /undergraduate/
 description: >-
   The best majors for law school are in the humanities and social sciences.
 All programs in the College of Liberal Arts prepare students for law school.
 keywords: >-
   law school, best majors for law school, pre-law major, good score on LSAT, pre-law degree
-layout: page
-published: true
+# custom variables
 sidebar: true
 sidebar-content: |
   **Pre-Law Director:**